 It’s that little bottle that sits on your table, counter or stovetop.

 Maybe it’s from Tiffany’s, maybe it’s from the clearance aisle of Target – no matter where it’s from that shaker holds the same thing – salt.
-A staple in pretty much everyone’s diet, this ingredient masquerades as a simple table seasoning… but it’s actually the main player in American’s latest health battle.
+A staple in pretty much everyone’s diet, this ingredient masquerades as a simple table seasoning, but it’s actually the main player in one of American’s on-going health battles.

-While1,500 mg might seem like a hefty serving… it’s just about the equivalent of a teaspoon.
+While 2,300mg might seem like a hefty serving, it’s just about the equivalent of a teaspoon.
 And just what dangers lurk in that microscopic serving?
 Besides the obvious increased water weight, excess salt can lead to high blood pressure and hypertension.
 Big problems from a little “seasoning.”

 So cut it out!